Soar-Development/soarchain-docs/docs/installation-guide/ios-soarchain-mini-setup.md

 >The wallet you create from the Soarchain Connect app is your unique Soarchain wallet.
 >Please do not import any other crypto wallet you have to the app.
->Do not import any other Cosmos based wallet on the Soarchain Connect app.
+>Do not import any other wallets on the Soarchain Connect app.

 |  |  |  |